Lisa-NJ/linux-nginx-php-fpm-vue/linux-cmd.md

 $ less /usr/share/doc/grep/README
 $ zcat /usr/share/doc/info/README.gz | less

+$ passwd
+$ pwgen

+$ echo xxxxxx CONTROL-V CONTROL-U   // CONTROL-U: the erase character
+$ echo xxxxxx CONTROL-V CONTROL-U | od -c  // od: octal display

+$ rm -i toollist // waits for you to respond with y (yes) before it deletes the file

+$ cp -i orange orange.2 // waits for you to respond with y (yes) before it overwrites a file
+$ mv -i orange orange.2 // interactive mode

+$ lpstat –p // display a list of available printers
+$ lpr report // print file report using the default printer
+$ lpr -P mailroom report // using the printer named mailroom
+$ lpstat –o // to see which jobs are in the print queue
+$ lpq // same as the above
+$ lprm 86 // to remove the job from the print queue and stop it from printing
+$ lpr -P laser1 05.txt 108.txt 12.txt // prints three files on the printer named laser1

+$ head months
+$ tail -5 months
+$ tail -f logfile // monitor lines as they are added to the end of the growing file named logfile
+$ sort -u -n days // -n 待测试
+$ uniq days.txt // skipping adjacent duplicate lines

 $ sudo apt remove php8.1* --purge
 $ dpkg -l | grep php
 $ apt list --installed | grep php